 My husband, Dan, was born and raised in western New York and moved to Mesa in the early 1990's.
 He is employed at Honeywell Aerospace in Phoenix.

-We have been married since 1997 and have two children.
+We have been married since 1997 and have two adult children.

 C. G. has been a member of the Nazarene Church for over 35 years.
 He has attended East Valley Church of the Nazarene for the past several years.
 C.G. attends to most of the painting and maintenance needs for East Valley Church.